AUSTRALIA-WIDE LOW FLAT RATE $9.90

 Publisher's Status: Forthcoming

-Kyros Hadjisergis is a Senior Lecturer in Criminology and Criminal Justice at the University of Wolverhampton.
-He has conducted research in the areas of probation and human rights, offender rehabilitation, organised crime and community justice, human trafficking, and has expertise in qualitative research methods.
-His wider research interests relate to probation, rehabilitation and desistance, community crime prevention, restorative justice, and human rights.
+Kyros Hadjisergis is Senior Lecturer in Criminology and Criminal Justice at the University of Wolverhampton.
+He has conducted research in the areas of probation and human rights, offender rehabilitation, organised crime and community justice, and human trafficking and has expertise in qualitative research methods.
+His research interests relate to probation, rehabilitation and desistance, community crime prevention, restorative justice, and human rights.
 He teaches across all undergraduate and postgraduate levels in Criminology and Criminal Justice and has undertaken research and impact evaluations for criminal justice agencies and other associated organisations.

 See Also